The Master of Science in Occupational Therapy (M.S.O.T.) program welcomes your application and questions on the admissions process.

 - Complete the online application for graduate admission to Seton Hall University, selecting "Graduate Program Applicant" - "School of Health and Medical Sciences" - "M.S." - "M.S. in Occupational Therapy" within the appropriate drop-down menus when prompted.

-Supplemental Admissions Documents required for the Master of Science in Occupational Therapy program, as required by the School of Health and Medical Sciences.
+- Review the Supplemental Admissions Documents required for the Master of Science in Occupational Therapy program, as required by the School of Health and Medical Sciences.
+You will be asked to complete the forms within the online application; do not submit the forms separately.

 - If you are applying for undergraduate admission to the Dual Degree Program in Occupational Therapy (Accelerated B.A. + M.S.O.T.), the application is available here »